opascual/it-academy/README.md

 - `SimpleCipher.php` implements a simple shift cipher like Caesar and a more secure substitution cipher.
 The code allow us to specify a key and use that for the shift distance.
 This is called a substitution cipher.
 If someone doesn't submit a key at all, generates a truly random key of at least 100 alphanumeric characters in length.

 - `HighScores.php` returns the list of scores, the highest score from the list, the last added score and the three highest scores.

+- `Bob.php` Bob is a lackadaisical teenager.
+In conversation, his responses are very limited.

+  - Bob answers 'Sure.' if you ask him a question, such as "How are you?".

+  - He answers 'Whoa, chill out!' if you YELL AT HIM (in all capitals).

+  - He answers 'Calm down, I know what I'm doing!' if you yell a question at him.

+  - He says 'Fine.
+Be that way!' if you address him without actually saying anything.

+  - He answers 'Whatever.' to anything else.